VHF - UHF Diplexer

 You MUST terminate the other side of the diplexer first with a 50 ohm dummy load when checking the measurments with a VNA or Spectrum Analiser.

-If you are measuring the VHF side of the duplexer then you put the 50 ohm dummy load on the UHF lead, and vice versa when measuring the UHF side, you put the dummy load on the VHF lead.
+If you are measuring the VHF side of the diplexer then you put the 50 ohm dummy load on the UHF lead, and vice versa, so when measuring the UHF side, you put the dummy load on the VHF lead.

 Failure to use a dummy load will give false reading.